Azure/terraform-azurerm-avm-res-compute-virtualmachine/README.md

 Description: A map of role definitions and scopes to be assigned as part of this resources implementation.
 Two forms are supported.
 Assignments against this virtual machine resource scope and assignments to external resource scopes using the system managed identity.

 - `<map key>` - Use a custom map key to define each role assignment configuration assigned to the system managed identity of this virtual machine
-  - `scope_resource_id`                          = (optional) - The scope at which the System Managed Identity Role Assignment applies to, such as /subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333, /subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333/resourceGroups/myGroup, or /subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333/resourceGroups/myGroup/providers/Microsoft.Compute/virtualMachines/myVM, or /providers/Microsoft.Management/managementGroups/myMG.
+  - `role_definition_id_or_name`                 = (Required) - The Scoped-ID of the Role Definition or the built-in role name.
 Changing this forces a new resource to be created.
-  - `principal_id`                               = (optional) - The ID of the Principal (User, Group or Service Principal) to assign the Role Definition to.
+Conflicts with role\_definition\_name
+  - `scope_resource_id`                          = (Required) - The scope at which the System Managed Identity Role Assignment applies to, such as /subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333, /subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333/resourceGroups/myGroup, or /subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333/resourceGroups/myGroup/providers/Microsoft.Compute/virtualMachines/myVM, or /providers/Microsoft.Management/managementGroups/myMG.
 Changing this forces a new resource to be created.
-  - `role_definition_id_or_name`                 = (Optional) - The Scoped-ID of the Role Definition or the built-in role name.
-Changing this forces a new resource to be created.
-Conflicts with role\_definition\_name
   - `condition`                                  = (Optional) - The condition that limits the resources that the role can be assigned to.
 Changing this forces a new resource to be created.
   - `condition_version`                          = (Optional) - The version of the condition.
 Possible values are 1.0 or 2.0.
 Changing this forces a new resource to be created.
   - `description`                                = (Optional) - The description for this Role Assignment.
 Changing this forces a new resource to be created.
   - `skip_service_principal_aad_check`           = (Optional) - If the principal\_id is a newly provisioned Service Principal set this value to true to skip the Azure Active Directory check which may fail due to replication lag.
 This argument is only valid if the principal\_id is a Service Principal identity.
 Defaults to true.
   - `delegated_managed_identity_resource_id`     = (Optional) - The delegated Azure Resource Id which contains a Managed Identity.
 Changing this forces a new resource to be created.
+  - `principal_type`                             = (Optional) - The type of the `principal_id`.
+Possible values are `User`, `Group` and `ServicePrincipal`.
+It is necessary to explicitly set this attribute when creating role assignments if the principal creating the assignment is constrained by ABAC rules that filters on the PrincipalType attribute.
 Example Inputs:

 ```hcl